 There are 108 holidays in the Lepi lunar year (315 days and nights).
 The correct observance of these holidays are considered necessary for the promotion of good-fortune.
-There is a holiday in celebration of the sun, in celebration of the moon, the stars, constellations, each of the seasons, etc….
-I will add more holidays and outline them as needed.
+There is a holiday in celebration of the sun, in celebration of the moon, the stars, constellations, each of the seasons, etc.

 The myths and legends of the Lepi religion are based around the complex and sometimes confusing reasons why certain objects are considered lucky while others are considered unlucky.
 Each of the nine warrens, whose chiefs act as the government on Coachelle Prime, have certain colors associated with them as well as a luck rune which often times stands as a symbol for that warren.

 The Lepi take pride in these runes which distinguish members of one warren from another, and often wear them like badges so that when a Lepi meets another Lepi far from home they can identify them quickly; whether they are from the same warren, from a warren friendly to theirs or from one which is at odds with their own.

 The Lepi remained neutral during the Clone Wars, though certain high ranking officials secretly assisted the Republic on a number of occasions.